The Department of Education Services (DES) is the operational arm of the Cayman Islands Government education service.

 - Miscellaneous i.e. Social Studies Textbooks, Festival of the Arts Publications, etc

 Documents relating to other administrative functions carried out within the Department of Education Services – including buildings, equipment & vehicles; communications; human resources; information & technology management can be accessed on this website.
-If the information that you are seeking cannot be found on this site please e-mail James T. Watler at: email@example.com
+If the information that you are seeking cannot be found on this site please e-mail Kimberly Kirkconnell at: firstname.lastname@example.org.

 - Strategic Plan for Education 2012-2017